18F/handbook/_pages/welcome-to-TTS/classes/gsa-internal-tools.md

 Once your account is setup, be sure to log in right away as that initial access expires within a few days.
 If you have trouble logging in or need to contact the Employee Express Help Desk, click on the **(?)** icon in the top right hand corner of the [Employee Express](https://www.employeeexpress.gov/) main page and fill out the "Help Request" form.

-If they ask for your health insurance code, you can see that in CHRIS under `GSA Personnel → Self Service → Employee Views → Benefits → Health Plan`.
-Your code is the number next to your health plan.

 See [Benefits]({{site.baseurl}}/benefits) for more details about Employee Express.

 ## HR Links